RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 2.8.3 General Tips
 +++++++++++++++++++
 * Using dynamic pointer assignment in kernels that are executed on the GPU cause inefficient code generation.
 * Many OpenCL specification compiler options that are accepted by the AMD OpenCL compiler are not implemented.
-The implemented options are ``-D``, ``-I, w, Werror, -clsingle-precision-constant, -cl-opt-disable``, and``-cl-fp32-correctly-rounded-divide-sqrt.``
+The implemented options are ``-D`` , ``-I``, ``w``, ``Werror``, ``-clsingle-precision-constant``, ``-cl-opt-disable``, and ``-cl-fp32-correctly-rounded-divide-sqrt``.
 * Avoid declaring global arrays on the kernel's stack frame as these typically cannot be allocated in registers and require expensive global memory operations.
 * Use predication rather than control-flow.
 The predication allows the GPU to execute both paths of execution in parallel, which can be faster than attempting to minimize the work through clever control-flow.
 The reason for this is that if no memory operation exists in a ``?:`` operator (also called a ternary operator), this operation is translated into a single cmov_logical instruction, which is executed in a single cycle.
-An example of this is:
+An example of this is :

 ::